CAD/CAM dentistry: Digital impressions

-The file extension most recognised by CAD software is an STL file.
+The file extension most recognized by CAD software is an STL file.
 This file type records and describes an object's geometry as a series of connected triangles, the density of which, depends upon the "resolution and the mathematical algorithm that was used to create the data".
 Most available scanners will produce STL files however some produce proprietary file types that can only be interpreted by select CAD software.

 CAD Software

-CAD software visualises the digital impression captured by extra or intra oral scanners and provides numerous design tools.
+CAD software visualizes the digital impression captured by extra or intra oral scanners and provides numerous design tools.
 Popular software packages include Dental System, DentalCAD and CEREC.
 Some of the most common ways in which the virtual dental prosthesis can be edited are as follows: